 For people, the lethal doses of a lot of poisons are known, as well as many of their clinical characteristics and side-effects (the absolute and gradual effects).
-The branch of medical science that concerns itself with poisonings is 'toxicology' see: Sangster (1987).351 The process by which humans take up, re-absorb, transform, apportion, store and excrete poisons can be summarised in the following diagram.352
+The branch of medical science that concerns itself with poisonings is 'toxicology' see: Sangster (1987).
+The process by which humans take up, re-absorb, transform, apportion, store and excrete poisons can be summarised in the following diagram.
+The process of a lot of poisons are lost of their control of the lot of the lot of the lot of the lot of their control of the lot of their control of the lot of their control o

 Contrary to materials, human beings, animals and plants can develop resistance to repeated exposure to poisons.
 However, a slow build-up of toxins is equally likely to have sudden, serious consequences.
 In addition, the effects of different types of pollution can be increased by their interaction.
 One example of this is evidenced by smokers' increased susceptibility to the adverse effects of air pollution.
-As a rule of thumb, one can say that if air pollution increases by 10%, the mortality will increase by approximately 1%.353
+As a rule of thumb, one can say that if air pollution increases by 10%, the mortality will increase by approximately 1%.
+353

-Fig. 1023 Toxicological access routes into the human body^b
+Fig. 1025 Toxicological access routes into the human body^b